 The fact is that the New Atheists are mainly concerned with pragmatic, public judgments of this kind.
 Most of them, I think, would be happy to leave everyone to his own metaphysics if private faith weren’t so entangled with the public sphere.
 As it stands, one of their chief accusations is that certain religious practices, when foisted on kids, actually are a form of child abuse.
 I'm not thinking just of the genital mutilation of girls or the recruitment of boys into religious warfare; I mean, for example, any preaching that terrifies young people into following somebody's idea of morality.
 It would be a mistake to assume that great fiction writers themselves sit the fence about this type of thing.
-(Remember the scene from A Portrait of the Artist as a Young Man in which a hellfire sermon scares the bejesus out of young Stephen Daedalus?
-As a commentary on the church, or at least the Catholic Church Joyce grew up in, it’s pretty damning.)
+(Remember the scene from A Portrait of the Artist as a Young Man in which a hellfire sermon scares the bejesus out of young Stephen Dedalus?
+As a commentary on the Catholic Church Joyce grew up in, it’s pretty damning.)

 Wood, however, steers clear of such sociopolitical issues.
 His focus is on the deep inner life of religion.
 At its best, he suggests, that life resembles an author’s struggle in writing a great novel, or a critic’s in wrestling with it: an intricate tapestry of passion, imagination, and doubt.
 I sympathize with his desire for this tapestry to keep spinning itself out forever.
 (Reading the essay, you suspect that Wood doesn’t dislike the way Dawkins reaches his conclusions so much as the fact that he reaches them at all.)
 But even if all of us were as contemplative as Wood, there would still remain the outer world of our practical dealings with each other.
 In that world, money and laws are made, children are educated, people kill and die, on the basis of religious claims.
 In that world, Dawkins’ skeptical message demands attention, even if he doesn’t always deliver it with subtlety or grace.